ucasligang/SemMAE/README.md

 # SemMAE

 This is a official repository of SemMAE.
-We will open our models and codes about object detection and semantic segmentation soon.
+We will open our models and code soon.
 Our code references the [MAE](https://github.com/facebookresearch/mae), thanks a lot for their outstanding work!
 For details see [Semantic-Guided Masking for Learning Masked Autoencoders](https://arxiv.org/pdf/2112.13085.pdf).